PrepTest 78, Section 4, Question 13

 Explanations

-Here's another Purpose of Reference question this passage.
-This time we're asked why the author brought up Rafael's frescoes.
+Here's a Purpose of Reference question.
+Our job is to interpret why the author brought up Rafael's frescoes.

 The author provides this as an example of the kind of artwork commissioned meant to truly convey one's ideals and values—not to mention, this is an example of the lens through which Taruskin & company evaluate art.